Related videos:

 García Estrada faces several charges, including:

--High-speed escape and evasion from the police in a marked vehicle.
+-Fleeing and evading the police at high speed in a marked vehicle.

--Reckless driving causing damage to property or individuals.
+-Reckless driving causing damage to property or people.

-He is currently being held at the Turner Guilford Knight Correctional Center (TGK) under a bond of $12,500.
-Authorities have not provided details about the condition of the driver of the other vehicle involved.
+He is currently detained at the Turner Guilford Knight Correctional Center (TGK) under a bond of $12,500.
+Authorities have not provided details on the condition of the driver of the other vehicle involved.
 The investigation remains ongoing.

 Frequently Asked Questions about High-Speed Pursuits in Miami